 Offer team/department incentives.
 There are many ways to promote your survey, and team incentives are one great way you can encourage greater participation.
 For example, you can offer teams with a 100% participation rate a gift card or a fun team bonding experience, like rock climbing.
 You can also put up a leaderboard so that people know which teams or departments are leading the way.

 If one of your goals is to increase your employee survey participation rate, consider the following survey design factors:

 Survey user experience (UX).
 If your survey is easy to take, more people will take it - simple.
 A good way to improve the UX of your survey is to pick and choose the right rating scale.

 Survey length.
 Employees are taking time out of their busy days to share their feedback with you, so you want to make sure that the survey is the optimal length to get the helpful feedback you need to make good decisions – but not so long that it becomes time-consuming to take.

 Generally, we recommend that surveys take 10 minutes or less and cover no more than 50-60 rating questions (i.e., picking between “strongly agree” and “strongly disagree”).
 Along the same lines, you should limit the number of free-text questions.
 If you want to open up the opportunity for greater feedback, you can give employees the option to add survey comments if they want to offer any context or explanation for their rating.

 Improving employee survey participation

-Although 100% participation isn't necessary, it is true that a high participation rate is important for ensuring that results are truly representative of a given team, department, or organization.
+Although 100% participation isn't necessary, a high participation rate is vital for ensuring that results truly represent a given team, department, or organization.
 More responses also provide more data and insights that your organization can use to drive meaningful outcomes to engagement, performance, retention, and more.